Kentico/xperience-algolia/README.md

 - __Cultures__ (optional): The culture codes of the page language versions to include in the index.
 If not provided, all culture versions are indexed.

 > :bulb: We recommend using the generated [Xperience page type code](https://docs.xperience.io/x/Qw6RBg) to reference page type class names.

+When determining which __Cultures__ to index, we recommend creating a new search model per language in your site.
+This allows Algolia to return more relevant results for that language using stop words and synonyms.

 All pages under the specified __AliasPath__ will be indexed regardless of the [permissions](https://docs.xperience.io/x/mgmRBg).
 This means that if there are publicly-accessible pages and secured pages (e.g. articles only meant for partners), they will all be indexed.
 If you need to separate this content in your search functionality, you can either: